raspberrypilearning/create-your-own-world/en/step_4.md

 	end
 ```

-+ Test this new code by moving below the wall - you shouldn't be able to move up into it.
++ Test this new code: move the character below the wall, and then see whether you can move them up into it.
+If your code works, this shouldn't be possible.

 ![screenshot](images/world-walls-test.png)